FlagBrew/PKSM/README.md

 # How to compile it?

-Just make sure you have ctrulib 1.1.0 .
-I don't know how to update httpc functions to latest ctrulib, because it causes crashes when i try to download stuff from internet if i use that version.
-If you know how to fix this problem, just pull request.
+With [this commit](https://github.com/BernardoGiordano/ECITool/commit/b4f8d598b1e550b3cb897afa58ba9ffdaed82651) i upgraded some functions to latest ctrulib commit.
+It causes system error by the way, so you can help me in finding the bug.
+If you want to compile it with ctrulib 1.1.0 is everything fine and you only need to revert this commit in the source code.